busybox11/NowPlaying-for-Spotify/readme.md

 **!!!
 If you are on Nginx you need to add this to your config, or else your .env will be exposed to the internet !!!**
 ```
 location /.env {
-    allow [YourIP]; # Allow your IP if you wanna, if not delete this line.
+    allow [YourIP]; # Allow your IP if you want to, if not delete this line.
     deny all;
 }
 ```